 Modes of Delivery and Structure

 At Grace Children’s therapy we deliver the feeding therapy program at our Castle Hill practice.
-We also have the capability to deliver the program online.
-Online component is with our transdisciplinary team and required the parent’s participation / assistance.
-Our program runs for 12 weeks.

 More about the SOS Approach to feeding

 The SOS Approach to Feeding program was developed by Dr Kay Toomey.
-The program is an effective way to address problematic feeding bahaviours.
+The program is an effective way to address problematic feeding behaviours.
 Caregivers and parents of children who will not eat are faced with difficult and often puzzling challenges.

 The interplay between weight gain, nutrition and a child’s experience with food is often complicated and there is rarely an easy solution when a feeding problem arises.
 The SOS Approach considers the child as a “whole” and looks at the organ systems, muscles, general development, sensory concerns, oral-motor skills, behaviour, cognition and nutrition as well as the considers the environmental factors impacting on mealtimes.